POptUS/POptUS/README.md

 [User and Developer Guides](https://POptUS.readthedocs.io) are hosted on ReadTheDocs.

+Examples for

+* configuring and using POptUS infrastructure in applications as a user as well as for
+* integrating and using POptUS infrastructure in methods, models, & tools as a developer

+are available in the POptUS [Jupyter book](https://poptus.github.io/POptUS).

 ## Installation & Testing

 Refer to [Getting Started](https://poptus.readthedocs.io/en/latest/get_started.html) section of User Guide.